Maximizing Conversion Rates with Effective Customer Review Strategies

 Booking.com, on the other hand, avoids that problem – the site does not display an average rating unless the property has received at least 5 reviews:

-In a lot of cases, it’s not just the review that matters.
-The “type” of the reviewer is also important.
+In many cases, the review is not the only factor that matters.
+The “type” of reviewer is also essential.

-In the hotel industry, for instance, a room may be perfect for backpackers on a budget, but not suited for couples on a getaway.
-So, hotel reviews will need to be segmented by the types of guests.
-In this particular case, you can have “families,” “solo travelers,” “business travelers,” and “couples,” as your core types.
+In the hotel industry, for instance, a room may be perfect for backpackers on a budget but not suited for couples on a getaway.
+So, hotel reviews must be segmented by the types of guests.
+In this particular case, you can have “families,” “solo travelers,” “business travelers,” and “couples” as your core types.

-Segmentation by customer type is also especially helpful for online clothing stores.
-American Eagle makes it easy for shoppers to find reviews from customers who have the same body type.
+Segmentation by customer type is also beneficial for online clothing stores.
+American Eagle makes it easy for shoppers to find reviews from customers with the same body type.
 The site allows the user to filter reviews by height and weight.

 Having ratings for some products and none for others can lead to negative social proof.
 It will give web visitors the impression that the products without reviews are subpar.